-Initial investments in the Trust can only be made by sending a completed application form to the Manager's Transfer Agency team either (i) together with a cheque up to (£50,000) or (ii) having made a telegraphic transfer to the Manager's bank account.
+Initial investments in the Trust can only be made by sending a completed application form to the Manager's Transfer Agency team either (i) together with a cheque (up to £50,000) or (ii) having made a telegraphic transfer to the Manager's bank account.
 Application forms can be obtained from the Manager.
 The Manager will accept written instructions accompanied by payment (where applicable) on subsequent transactions which can be carried out by writing to the Manager's Transfer Agency team at the address set out in Appendix 7.
 The Manager will also accept telephone purchase instructions from FCA authorised entities for subsequent investments, by telephone the Transfer Agency Team of the Manager on 0141 483 9700.
-Telephone calls may be recorded by the Manager, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
-The Manager may accept requests to purchase units by electronic communication.
+The Manager may accept applications to purchase units by electronic communication.
 Electronic communication does include email.

-Where an instruction has been received by telephone, settlement is due within 4 Business Days of the Valuation Point.
 Purchases made by telephone are subject to risk limits at the Manager's discretion, and the Manager may at its discretion reject or defer an instruction to purchase Units until it is in receipt of cleared funds for the purchase (when the purchase of Units will be placed at the next Valuation Point following receipt of cleared funds).
 An order for the purchase of Units will only be deemed to have been accepted by the Manager once it is in receipt of cleared funds for the application.